-Project-level conformity is required for projects in CO, PM10, and PM{2.5} nonattainment and maintenance areas.
+Project-level conformity is required for projects in CO, PM10, and PM2.5 nonattainment and maintenance areas.
 As discussed previously, a region is a nonattainment area if one or more monitoring stations in the region fail to attain the relevant CAAQS or NAAQS.
 In general, projects must not cause the standards to be violated, and in nonattainment areas, the project must not cause any increase in the number and severity of violations.

-Project-level transportation conformity was determined by conducting hot-spot analysis for CO, PM10, and PM{2.5}, for which the SCAB is designated as nonattainment or maintenance area.
-The hot-spot analyses were based on the Caltrans guidance document, Transportation Project-Level Carbon Monoxide Protocol (CO Protocol), and the FHWA/EPA guidance document, Transportation Conformity Guidance for Qualitative Hot-Spot Analyses in PM{2.5} and PM10 Nonattainment and Maintenance Areas (Guidelines).
+Project-level transportation conformity was determined by conducting hot-spot analysis for CO, PM10, and PM2.5, for which the SCAB is designated as nonattainment or maintenance area.
+The hot-spot analyses were based on the Caltrans guidance document, Transportation Project-Level Carbon Monoxide Protocol (CO Protocol), and the FHWA/EPA guidance document, Transportation Conformity Guidance for Qualitative Hot-Spot Analyses in PM2.5 and PM10 Nonattainment and Maintenance Areas (Guidelines).
+It should be noted that the final Guidelines that was release in December 2010, Transportation Project-Level Carbon Monoxide Protocol (CO Protocol), and the FHWA/EPA guidance document, Transportation Conformity Guidance for Quantitative Hot-Spot Analyses in PM2.5 and PM10 Nonattainment and Maintenance Areas, is a complementary document to the March 2006 and includes guidelines for modeling and quantitative analysis of the projects that need to be further analyzed for localized PM effects.